Rohit-06/Project/README.md

 README.txt

+" NOTE : Your System Should Have nlohmann JSON installed in you system

 " This project contains two main directories:
 " 1. client: This directory contains the source code and implementation files.
 " 2. clientApplication: This directory acts as the run environment for executing the server-client setup.